Eman0879/CalculatorDApp/README.md

 - Open MetaMask.
 - Go to Networks → **Add Network** → **Add a network manually**.
 - Fill in:
-  Network Name: Ganache
+   - Network Name: Ganache
-  RPC URL: Your Ganache RPC URL (e.g., http://127.0.0.1:7545) Chain ID: 1337 (or Ganache’s displayed Chain ID) Currency Symbol: ETH
+   - RPC URL: Your Ganache RPC URL (e.g., http://127.0.0.1:7545)
+   - Chain ID: 1337 (or Ganache’s displayed Chain ID)
+   - Currency Symbol: ETH
-  Import one of the Ganache private keys into MetaMask.
+   - Import one of the Ganache private keys into MetaMask.

-### 7️⃣ Write the Smart Contract
+### 7️⃣ Copy the Smart Contract

-- Create a file Calculator.sol in a contracts folder and paste the Calculator.sol file.
+- Paste the Calculator.sol file.

 ### 8️⃣ Deploy the Smart Contract